MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/troubleshoot.md

 There are two known issues when using `azd pipeline config` on Codespaces:

-1) The command appears to hang due to spinner overlay, while `gh` is prompting the user for input to login.
+1) The command appears to hang due to spinner overlay, while GitHub prompts the user for input to login.

 1) The `azd` authentication integration with Codespaces no longer works due to an issue with token management.
 You may see the following error message: